VHHA has 29 member health systems. They are:

 - Serve as the hub for Virginia’s health care safety net by providing care for the indigent and playing a central role in emergency readiness.

-- Provide over $1.5 billion in community benefit programs and services.
+- Provide more than $1.4 billion in community benefit programs and services.

 - Are governed by over 1,000 community leaders who serve as hospital trustees and directors.